Museum of Classical Archaeology Cambridge

 To accompany the exhibitions, an artist book is published by Tenderbooks, London, designed by Sara De Bondt Studio, with contributions by writers Agnieszka Gratza and Alex Massouras.
 The book will be launched on Tuesday 24 July 2018, 18:00 at Tenderbooks, London.

-A conference on Tuesday 4 September at Kettle’s Yard will include contributions from invited speakers from a range of moulding and casting workshops, exploring practical making, plaster casting techniques and collection strategies, as well as Dr Rebecca Wade, assistant curator Henry Moore Institute, Leeds, Alex Massouras, Ruskin School of Art, Oxford, and artist Karin Ruggaber.
+A conference and a book launch on Tuesday 4 September at Kettle’s Yard will include contributions from invited speakers from a range of moulding and casting workshops, exploring practical making, plaster casting techniques and collection strategies, as well as Dr Rebecca Wade, assistant curator Henry Moore Institute, Leeds, Alex Massouras, Ruskin School of Art, Oxford, and artist Karin Ruggaber.

 For further information on events and workshops associated with the exhibitions please visit Museum of Classical Archaeology and Kettle’s Yard